2019 Registration is set for Wednesday January 30th.

 We’re getting all the details in place for another AMAZING year in Sorrento, BC!

 The lineup will be released at least a week in advance of Registration, so sign up on the sidebar to get an email with all the juicy details.

 Julie, Craig, Ella and Amy

-Check out our slideshow.
+Check out our wonderful camp video!

 Our home for the workshops, Sorrento Centre, is a beautiful retreat by the shores of Shuswap Lake, owned and operated by the Anglican Church of Canada.
 The site contains two lodges and lots of cabins and campsites.
 Other facilities include a covered amphitheatre, a private beach, and beautiful trails.
 The kitchen specializes in delicious and healthy meals, using fresh ingredients from their own organic farm.
 Luckily, the harvest comes pouring in during the last two weeks in August.
 Farm tours are popular for students during the workshop.

 NimbleFingers is a new name for an old friend—the BCBW, or British Columbia Bluegrass Workshop.
 Directors Julie Kerr and Craig Korth are keeping up the tradition that participants from across Canada and the US had enjoyed for years at the BCBW—great instructors, engaging workshops, fantastic food and accommodations, and lots of amazing music.
 It’s a great time to be involved in the Western Canadian bluegrass and old-time scene.